iv4nst/IS-SHIFTY/README.md

 # IS-SHIFTY
-A Python 2d platformer video game made with Pygame.
+A Python 2d platformer video game built with Pygame.

 *This game is made as part of the graduation work.*

-#### All resources used in the game are free.
+**All resources used in the game are free.**

 Images:
 * [Kenney](https://www.kenney.nl/)